Updated on: September 21, 2023

 I also like that RoboForm lets you save application passwords — when I opened Skype on my desktop, RoboForm popped up and offered to save my Skype login and password, the same way it offers to save a new website login.
 However, 1Password’s app password integration is even better (especially on Macs).

 RoboForm has excellent form-filling capabilities — it auto-fills complex web forms without errors in just one click.
 RoboForm’s Firefox extension is good, too — it’s user-friendly and includes all of the essential password management features like saving and auto-filling passwords.
 RoboForm also has 2FA, password auditing, secure bookmarks storage, application logins, and emergency access.
 All RoboForm purchases include a 30-day money-back guarantee.

-Bonus: NordPass — Intuitive Interface + Secure Encryption
+NordPass — Intuitive Interface + Secure Encryption

-- Unlimited passwords.
+- Unlimited password storage.